ActivityWatch/docs/src/remote-server.rst

 Your options are:

+- Using the :docs:`syncing` feature
 - Manually export & import buckets (recommended)
-- Wait for syncing to get implemented
 - Find other time tracking software that's more suitable for your usecase
 - Keep reading...